 Health care practices can order a routine childhood immunisation programme poster from their local health information resource service.
 You can also view a copy on the routine childhood immunisation programme poster download page.

-Influenza (Flu) immunisation is offered from October onwards to children aged 2 years until the end of primary school.
+Influenza (Flu) immunisation is offered from autumn each year to children aged 2 years until the end of primary school.

 The DTaP/IPV vaccine